-My father purchased my first film camera when I was in high school + I fell in love with black + white photography + time in the darkroom!
-I loved to create + view the world differently.
-I would see images even before I picked up a camera + would just take in a moment.
+My father purchased my first film camera when I was in high school.
+I had a great love for black & white images and creating in the darkroom.
+I loved to capture candid moments while viewing the world differently.

-Those moments + viewing the world differently all changed when I lost my parents suddenly...
-To be honest I was filled with anger, sadness, + loss.
-How could my whole world change so suddenly + why?
-Through all this pain + sadness I started to pick up the camera again.
-I wanted no one to feel what I felt nor not have the images to look back on if someone in their life passed.
+Through all the pain and sadness I started to pick up the camera again.
+I wanted no one to feel or experience what I was going through.
+I wanted to make sure everyone had those moments captured on film to remember.
 I turned all the negative thoughts into a positive.
-I knew my gift in life was to give back + I needed to start now!
+I knew my gift in life was to give back and I needed to start now!

 It was wonderful to watch each movement she would make with her tired hands + knowing she was putting all the love into each stir, adding her right amount of ingredient, and turning the old dial on her timer.
 I simply can remember the smell of cinnamon + freshly sliced apples.
 It was comforting + felt like home.
 Now I will have that moment forever with these images + I am so thankful for that!